GuozhiWang1997/FTPOverSocketServer/README.md

 # FTPOverSocketServer
 This project is a course homework of CNT5106C@UF.
-It's a socket server that allow file upload and download.
+It's a socket server that allow uploading and downloading files.
 ## Environment
 Python 3 | PyYaml
 ## How to use